7 Tips For Dealing With An Insurance Adjuster

 If you are not sure of the nature or extent of your injuries, put off any attempts to settle until you are certain you have been diagnosed appropriately.
 Once you settle a case, if you find out your injury is more serious than you anticipated you are out of luck to get more money!

-With big impacts, make sure that you have been release by your doctor and are comfortable personally that you have been healed before you consider settlement.
+With big impacts such as with an 18-wheeler accident, make sure that you have been released by your doctor and are comfortable personally that you have completely healed before you consider a settlement.

 *Tip -Always consider potential medical paybacks if health insurance paid some amount or a hospital filed a lien.

 Delay in seeking medical treatment can be very damaging to a personal injury claim.
 The longer you wait for medical treatment and large gaps in the treatment will make the potential for settling your case out of court much harder.
 Additionally, long delays between treatment can also make it very much more difficult to recover money from a jury.

 *Tip- Follow your doctors orders and do not delay in getting treatment.

 Most reputable personal injury attorneys offer free consultations to personal injury victims.
 Whether you hire an attorney or are considering handling a car accident claim yourself, taking advantage of a free consultation is a good idea and there really is not a downside to taking advantage of it.